 BD: OK, then,

-clearly always is in a state of flux.
+always is in a state of flux.
 I hope that treating these works with

-the utmost seriousness and respect and really trying to
+the utmost seriousness and respect and really trying to understand them makes

-depths of the classic period, for instance, are very real to us.
+of the classic period, for instance, are very real to us.
 They weren’t

 BD: Were they